KIDS PARTIES - Accommodating the 'Under fives'

 I am always ‘up-front’ with this strategy.
 I will start the show with appropriate warm-up material for everyone (lively and quite noisy).
 I will then perform a couple of quick, visual, magical and interactive effects.
 After which, I explain to the older children that I am going to tell a story to the little ones, “Who aren’t old enough to understand some of the magic that YOU are going to see” (here I am confiding with the older children and acknowledging their advanced level of sophistication!).
 They are then encouraged to help me organise the seating of the tots at the front.
 They are happy to accept this helpful ‘older sibling’ role and for the time it takes, accept the simple material that I am performing for the tiny tots.

-Incidentally, I have found two excellent 'Kid's Party' web sites:
+Incidentally, I have found some excellent 'Kid's Party' web sites

 They have lots of great ideas and if you work at all in this area, I suggest you pay them a visit.